Across the Bridge (Australian Playhouse): Cast

+Production

+The episode was shot in Sydney.

 Reception

 The Age said it "had a pretty thin and somewhat hackneyed theme, but two experienced and talented actors to interpret it."
 Another reviewer from the same paper said the script "had a strong ring of truth."

+Filmink wrote "At times I could not help wondering if the actors were sending up the material... but this was a then-rare depiction of a divorced Australian mother in 1966, looking for love, slobbered over by predators, unsure of her place in the world.
+For that reason alone, Across the Bridge was worth making and broadcasting."